seed-rs/seed-homepage/markdown/server_integration.md

 ```

 Client, showing how you might use the same struct as part of the model, and
-update it from the backend:
+update it from the server:
 ```rust
 use shared::Data;